WICG/view-transitions/explainer.md

 In the previous demo, the whole page is involved in the shared axis transition.
 But that doesn't seem quite right for the heading, as it slides out just to slide back in again.

-To solve this, Shared Element Transitions allow you to extract parts of the page to animate independently, by assigning them a `page-transition-tag`:
+To solve this, View Transitions allow you to extract parts of the page to animate independently, by assigning them a `page-transition-tag`:

 ```css
 .header {